 Prof. Dr. Lea Tochtermann studied Law at the University of Heidelberg as well as the Science Po and Sorbonne Universities in Paris.
 She has successfully coached student teams for several editions of the Willem C. Vis International Commercial Arbitration Moot, which focuses on the legal fields of international commercial arbitration and the CISG.
 Past stages of her professional career include work for a leading German law firm in the dispute resolution practice as well as at Advocate General Kokott’s office at the Court of Justice of the European Union.
 In her current research, she focuses on intellectual property law and private international law.
 Since 2016, she has been Junior Professor of Private Law and European Patent Law at the University of Mannheim.

-Dr. Stefan Zeyher is an attorney at law at the Mannheim office of Schilling, Zutt & Anschütz; he was admitted to the bar in 2006.
-In his practice he mainly advises and represents German and international clients in litigation and arbitration matters as a counsel; he also has experience as an arbitrator and a secretary to arbitral tribunals.
-Furthermore, Dr. Zeyher advises German and international clients on corporate law, group law, public and private M&A, and commercial law.
-Dr. Zeyher studied at the Universities of Constance, Mannheim (Dr. iur.), and St. Gallen, Switzerland (Executive Master of European and International Business Law).
-He attended the Harvard Negotiation Institute's Summer Programs.
-Dr. Zeyher authored publications in the fields of corporate, M&A, capital markets and civil procedure law.
-He also gaves lectures in European law at the Mannheim Business School and is a member of the German Institution of Arbitration, the Academic Corporate Law Association, and the Academic Banking Law Association.
+Dr. Stefan Zeyher is a partner of Schilling, Zutt & Anschütz.
+He was admitted to the bar in 2006.
+In his practice he focuses on representing his clients in litigation and arbitration matters as a counsel; he also has experience as an arbitrator.
+Furthermore, Dr. Zeyher advises his clients on corporate law, group law, public and private M&A and commercial law.
+Dr. Zeyher studied at the Universities of Constance, Mannheim (Dr. iur.) and St. Gallen, Switzerland (Executive Master of European and International Business Law).
+Dr. Zeyher authored publications in the fields of corporate law, M&A, capital markets, civil procedure law and arbitration.

 Introduction to German Private Law